omerwe/polyfun/README.md

 We strongly encourage that you look at the input files provided in the `example_data` directory to get a sense of their structure.

 <br><br>
-# Approach 3: Computing prior causal probabilities non-parametrically
+# PolyFun approach 3: Computing prior causal probabilities non-parametrically
 This is done in four stages:

 #### 1. Create a munged summary statistics file in a PolyFun-friendly [parquet](https://parquet.apache.org) format.